Best Podcast Apps for Android (2026)

 5. Podcast Addict

-A veteran Android app that does absolutely everything, which is both its charm and its quirk.
+A veteran Android app that does almost everything, which is both its charm and its quirk.
 Beyond podcasts it handles audiobooks, YouTube channels, and live radio in one library.
-The settings menu is deep enough to tune playback exactly how you like, though newcomers may feel overwhelmed.
-It is free with a banner ad that a one time payment removes forever.
+The settings menu is deep enough to tune playback exactly how you like, though newcomers may feel buried.
+It is free with a banner ad.
+As of the August 2025 update the old one time unlock is gone; removing ads now means a Podcast Addict PREMIUM subscription, which starts at $0.99 a month or $10.99 a year, with optional higher pay-what-you-want tiers if you want to support the developer.

 6. Castbox

-Castbox is the social one, with comments under episodes and a huge catalogue that surfaces smaller creators well.
-The in audio search, which finds spoken keywords inside episodes, still feels a little like magic when it works.
+Castbox is the social one, with comments under episodes and a large catalogue that surfaces smaller creators well.
+The in-audio search, which finds spoken keywords inside episodes, still feels a little like magic when it works and is still actively promoted in 2026.
 It is free with ads, and a Premium tier strips them out and adds extra storage.
-We found the home feed a touch busy, but the listening experience itself is smooth and reliable.
+We found the home feed a touch busy, but the listening itself is smooth and reliable.

 9. Amazon Music

 If you already have Prime, podcasts are sitting right there at no extra cost.
-Amazon Music handles the basics well, ties neatly into Alexa, and starting a show on your phone then continuing on an Echo speaker is genuinely seamless.
+Amazon Music handles the basics well, ties into Alexa, and starting a show on your phone then continuing on an Echo speaker works smoothly.
 It is free with Prime.
 The catalogue is narrower than the dedicated players, so it works best as a convenient extra.
+(Note that the separate Wondery app and Wondery+ are being wound down in 2026 and folded into Audible and Amazon Music, but podcast playback inside Amazon Music itself stays put.)

 10. Player FM

-Player FM shines at discovery, with thoughtful curated channels that helped us find shows the algorithms missed.
-Offline syncing is rock solid, and the catch up feature quietly skips episodes you ignore so your queue never balloons.
-It is free with ads, and a Premium plan unlocks unlimited downloads and removes them.
-We particularly liked how cleanly it handled flaky connections on a long train ride with no signal.
+Player FM is good at discovery, with curated channels that helped us find shows the algorithms missed.
+Offline syncing is solid, and the catch-up feature quietly skips episodes you ignore so your queue never balloons.
+The base app is free with light upgrade prompts rather than third-party ads, and a Premium plan unlocks unlimited downloads, cross-device sync, and audio compression.
+We liked how cleanly it handled flaky connections on a long train ride with no signal.

 11. BBC Sounds